Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Chinese Fan Palm (Livistona chinensis).
 Photo by Wiki Commons.

-Livistona chinensis is widely grown in Arizona, Texas and California.
-It is perfect for landscape in USDA zones 9a-11.
-If you want to grow it in areas of zone 8b, you will need to provide some shelter.
+Livistona chinensis is widely cultivated in Arizona, Texas, and California.
+It’s an excellent fit for landscaping in USDA zones 9a-11.
+If you aim to grow it in Zone 8b, providing some shelter is advisable.

-However, if you don’t mind the loss of the foliage, you can actually grow this shrub in zone 6 and 7 as a die-back perennial.
-Every winter it will be killed to the ground only to regrow when the warm weather comes back.
-How cool is that?
+Alternatively, if you don’t mind losing the foliage, you can cultivate this shrub in Zones 6 and 7 as a die-back perennial.
+Each winter, it regenerates from the ground when warmer weather returns.
+Pretty cool, right?

 7. Dwarf Palmetto (Sabal minor)